likol/docker-phabricator/README.md

 * * *
 Please refer the docker run command options for the --env-file flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.
 Alternately you can use fig.

-Below is the complete list of available options that can be used to customize your gitlab installation.
+Below is the complete list of available options that can be used to customize your phabricator installation.

 * **PHD_HOST**: The hostname of the Phabricator server.
 Defaults to `localhost`